 Learning Processes: they study, analyze, and improve their use of methodologies for information processing, reading, writing, problem-solving, and reflecting; they work to improve their performance in these critical process areas.

 Self-Grower Mindset: they develop a strong belief in their current capacity and with this build a positive and open-minded attitude towards increasing future capacity; with feedback from others, they consistently use self-assessment to improve their future performance potential.

 Professional Mindset: they establish and document professional and life goals aligned to their life vision and consistently use resources to clarify expectations and understanding using effective inquiry questions.

 Professional Strategies: they that start with effective work plans, assert themselves into the middle of opportunities, and through collaborating with others and hard work continue till the planned outcomes are validated.

 Productive: they come prepared to each performance and organize, initiate action, and place themselves fully into the challenge; they manage time effectively and focus on what needs to happen.

 Outside the comfort zone: they take risks, embrace failure as a frequent and productive road to success, leveraging these failures for growth, and with balance and wellness have the strength to persist until they achieve this success and growth; they self-challenge and operate ever more outside their comfort zone.

-Emotional Intelligence: they adapt effectively to new situations, manage their frustrations and anxiety, manage their time productively, prioritize and do important things first, and when barriers arise that prevent progress, they ask for help.
+Grit: they adapt effectively to new situations, manage their frustrations and anxiety, manage their time productively, prioritize and do important things first, and when barriers arise that prevent progress, they ask for help.

 Interpersonal Skills: they extensively network, partner with diverse people, perform team roles effectively, converse, listen actively and assert themselves publicly.